 Doing so can have far-reaching negative consequences.
 Asking for serenity is a wise decision, particularly when you are about to act in a way that could result in long-term emotional or physical harm.

 Stress is very much a modern disease that’s linked to a whole range of ailments such as cancer, heart disease, obesity and premature death.
-This backdrop means the Serenity Prayer could never be more relevant to the lives of addicts and non-addicts alike.
+This backdrop means the Serenity Prayer could never be more relevant to the lives of those experiencing addiction.

 The word ‘accept’ is also significant because to accept means you are accepting the present moment without any resistance of any kind.
 The word ‘accept’ hints at your emotional ability to bear and even accept hardship that’s not immediately within your power to change.